 Overall this foundation is, in my opinion, beautifully packaged.
 The shades could be better but it isn’t a struggle to find the right one as it has both – pink and orange undertones for the different skin types.
 It is a big plus that it has high SPF which means you could skip the sunscreen and it would keep your skin protected.

 The second one is the Air Mat.
 It is supposed to last 24 hours and has a good, matt coverage.
 In my opinion, however, the formula is almost the same as the City Radiance.
 The only difference is the smell.
 The Air Mat has a stronger citrusy smell.
 It does wear beautifully but like the Air Mat if you have any dry areas it would show through.
 The packaging is the very similar but they both stand out.

-Both foundations are great everyday ones.
+Both foundations are great for everyday use.
 They are easy to carry around.
 The coverage is about one idea more than medium.
-I would say they are for people who have normal to oily skin as it really sits on top of the skin and picks up any dry areas and makes them really apparent.
-Compared to other drugstore foundations this would not be my top pick but is definitely worth the money as it is just 10 pounds.
+I would say they would be best match for anyone who has normal to oily skin as it really sits on top of the skin and picks up any dry areas and makes them really apparent.
+Compared to other drugstore foundations, this is a good middle ground one as it a good quality, has great ingredients and is not too overpriced.